 - Attention Deficit Hyperactive Disorder (ADHD)

-- Autism, Asperger’s, Autism Spectrum Disorder, High functioning autism, Autistic person
+- Autism, Autism Spectrum Disorder, Autistic person

 C